Rick's Daily Tips

 In other words, if someone uses your WiFi connection to download that garbage it’ll be you who’ll get a knock on your door, not the perp!

 There’s another important reason to secure your network with a password as well.
-Everything you send over an open WiFi connection that isn’t encrypted by your web browser can be read by anyone with a laptop equipped with “sniffer” software.
+Everything you send over an open WiFi connection that isn’t encrypted can be read by anyone with a laptop equipped with “sniffer” software.

-That means all of your emails and instant messages as well as your unencrypted usernames and passwords are free for the taking by that guy who appears to be waiting in his car for AAA to show up and tow him to the nearest auto repair shop.
+That means all of your unencrypted emails and instant messages (and in rare cases unencrypted usernames and passwords) are free for the taking by that guy who appears to just be waiting in his car for AAA to show up and tow him to the nearest auto repair shop.

 I hope by now I have convinced you of the need to secure your WiFi connection with a password.
 If so, here are a few tips: